jithumohandas/learngo/chapter2/README.md

 ```

 > **Note:**
 > The `:=` is only required for the first assignment of the value.
-When the variable is asisgned with a new value, we can just use `=`.
+When the variable is reassigned with a new value, we can just use `=`.

 ```go
 name := "Google"